hasura/graphql-engine/manual/notify/index.rst

 Hasura Notify (Sending emails/SMS)
 ==================================

-Hasura comes with a ``Notify`` microservice which lets you send communication to users via emails and SMS
+The Hasura ``Notify microservice`` lets you send communication to your app users via emails and SMS.

 See:
 ^^^^